BlueBrain/nexus/docs/src/main/paradox/docs/running-nexus/configuration/index.md

 acls {
     #...

-    # To provision realms at startup
+    # To provision acls at startup
-    # Only the name and the OpenId config url are mandatory
     provisioning {
       enabled = true
       path = /path/to/initial/acl